Orkin

-Orkin is an American company that provides residential and commercial pest control services.
-The company was founded in 1901 and became a wholly owned subsidiary of Rollins Inc. in 1964.
-Orkin has held research collaborations with universities around the country and with organizations like the Centers for Disease Control and Prevention (CDC) dating back to 1990 for pest biology research and pest-related disease studies.
-It has been ranked on Training Magazine's Top 125 list for its training programs since 2002.
+Orkin is an American pest control company that was founded in 1901 by Otto Orkin.
+Since 1964, the company has been owned by Rollins Inc. Orkin has held research collaborations with universities around the country and with organizations like the Centers for Disease Control and Prevention (CDC) dating back to 1990 for pest biology research and pest-related disease studies.

 History

 Otto the Rat Man

 Orkin was founded in Walnutport, Pennsylvania in 1901 by Otto Orkin, who began selling rat poison door-to-door at age 14.
-One of six children of a Latvian immigrant family, Otto was responsible since an early age for shooting and poisoning rats to keep them out of the family's food stores and away from their farm animals.
+One of six children of a Latvian immigrant family, Orkin was responsible since an early age for shooting and poisoning rats to keep them out of the family's food stores and away from their farm animals.
 At age 12, Orkin began experimenting with different methods to poison rats in order to discover the most effective ones.
 At the age of 14 Orkin borrowed 50 cents from his parents to buy arsenic in bulk, and he began consulting with apothecaries about the best proportions and mixtures to use.
 His initial rat poison formulas contained a combination of arsenic and phosphorus paste, mixed with fresh food scraps or red-dyed flour or sugar (so that it would not be mistaken as edible).
 He began offering his preparations to his neighbors for free.

-Otto carried in what would become his signature black satchel a number of measured amounts of poison in paper bags that bore the word POISON along with a drawing of a skull and crossbones.
+Orkin carried in what would become his signature black satchel a number of measured amounts of poison in paper bags that bore the word POISON along with a drawing of a skull and crossbones.
 If the customer was satisfied with the effectiveness of Orkin's rat poison and wanted more to use, only then would he charge them for his service.
 Within six months, Orkin had several regular customers.